verilator/verilator/docs/guide/install.rst

    ./configure
    # Running will use files from $VERILATOR_ROOT, so no install needed

-Note after installing (below steps), a calling program or shell must set the environment variable :option:`VERILATOR_ROOT` to point to this Git directory, then execute ``$VERILATOR_ROOT/bin/verilator``, which will find the path to all needed files.
+Note after installing (see `Installation`_), a calling program or shell must set the environment variable :option:`VERILATOR_ROOT` to point to this Git directory, then execute ``$VERILATOR_ROOT/bin/verilator``, which will find the path to all needed files.

 2. Install into a specific location